barseghyanartur/starbase/README.rst

 >>> )
 200

-Remove row, row column or row cell
+Remove row, row column or row cell data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Remove a row cell (qualifier).
-In the example below, the ``my-key-1`` is table row UID, ``column4`` is
+Remove a row cell (qualifier) data.
+In the example below, the ``my-key-1`` is table row UID, ``column4``
-the column family and the ``key41`` is the qualifier.
+is the column family and the ``key41`` is the qualifier.
+Note, that only qualifer data (for the row given)
+is being removed.
+All other possible qualifiers of the column ``column4`` will remain untouched.

 >>> t.remove('my-key-1', 'column4', 'key41')
 200

-Remove a row column (column family).
+Remove a row column (column family) data.
+Note, that at this point, the entire column data (data of all
+qualifiers for the row given) is being removed.

 >>> t.remove('my-key-1', 'column4')
 200

-Remove an entire row.
+Remove an entire row data.
+Note, that in this case, entire row data, along with all columns and qualifiers
+for the row given, is being removed.

 >>> t.remove('my-key-1')
 200

 Fetch table data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Fetch a single row with all columns.
+Fetch a single row data with all columns and qualifiers.

 >>> t.fetch('my-key-1')
 {